 Section 3.
 There shall be eight riding classes available at each event.
-In descending order of difficulty and with their AMA class designator, the classes are Expert, Advanced, Sportsman, Senior, Intermediate, Novice, Beginner, and Youth.
+In descending order of difficulty, the classes are Expert, Advanced, Sportsman, Senior, Intermediate, Novice, Beginner, and Youth.
 In addition to the above, promoting clubs may offer competition suitable for vintage motorcycles in a format of their choosing.
 Club-designated vintage competition shall not involve MOTA championship points.